-If you get a package of questions about your case, they are called Interrogatories.
+The plaintiff may mail you a package of questions about your case.
+These are called Interrogatories.
 You must answer the questions within 45 days.
-The plaintiff who uses interrogatories is hoping your answers will help him win his case.
-You can send the plaintiff interrogatories also.
+The plaintiff is hoping your answers will help them win the case.
+You can send the plaintiff interrogatories to find out information from them.
 See How do I get Discovery?

 If you do not answer the questions by the deadline, the Plaintiff may be able to get a default judgment against you.
 A default judgment means the plaintiff wins the case because you did not follow the rules.

 - You can object to Interrogatories.
 It’s complicated to know when to object.
 If you think you need to object, talk to a lawyer.